abhishekarya1/Hash-Define-myNotes/content/linux/fs.md

 - **CLI**: fdisk, parted, LVM
 - **GUI**: gparted

-LVM is a special one, it can create partitions across disks, we can extend and shrink partitions using space from other disks too.
+LVM is a special one, it can create partitions across disks; we can extend and shrink partitions using space from other disks too.